QuentinRa/blog.quentinra.dev/info/css/index.md

 * must add a ``;`` if you add more than one property
 * specify the unit unless the value is 0
 * you may add ``!important`` to force a style
-* the style added at the end are the one applied first (unless important is used)
+* styles added at the end are the ones applied first (unless ``!important`` is used)
 * you may use the value ``inherit`` to make a property value be inherited

 And here we go!
-The main idea is that I'm listing some styles you may use, then you go check on duckduckgo/google/w3school/stackoverflow how you could use it if you don't understand.
+The main idea is that I'm listing some styles you may use, then you go check on duckduckgo/google/w3school/StackOverflow how you could use it if you don't understand.

 ```css